kimjune01/kimjune01.github.io/_posts/2021/2021-07-17-duality-of-expression.md

 Suppose that you are a realist; your world view is neutral.
 Half your thoughts would be positive and the other half, negative.
 If each of your thoughts were expressed without a positive filter, then half the things you say will sound negative.
 And that makes you an asshole to everyone else.
 Who'd want to talk to you, if it was a fifty fifty between feeling good and feeling bad?

-Anything can be said positively.
-It can be charged positively without compromising its integrity.
+Anything can be said positively without compromising its integrity.
 A classic example to illustrate duality of expression is glass half-full vs. half-empty.
 It's the same reality described in opposite ways.
 Even in math, an equivalent expression can stated in both ways of addition and subtraction.

 _b_ is the negative of _a_: